Frooastside/wakanim-api/README.md

 ```

 > **Note**
-> When working with decompiled code it is good to know that,
+> When working with this decompiled code it is good to know that,
 > 1. the standard java HTTP implementation lets you write the request body between connection.connect() and calling any response related method, like in this case the getResponseCode() method
 > 1. the java compiler is simplifying a lot of stuff if more information is not required and in this case, it is also obfuscated which makes working with it more unpleasant